KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Management/Development-and-Release-Management/Development-Cycle.page.md

 ### Development Cycle
-The development cycle is feed from two main sources:
+The development cycle is fed from two main sources:
 <ol>
 <li>The Clinical and Technical Assurance Process</li>
 <li>Issues raised by the stakeholders in Simplifier</li>